7HEKING/stand-lua-api-code-snippets/README.md

-# This Visual Studio Extension package provides code snippets for the [Stand Lua API](https://stand.gg/help/lua-api-documentation).
+# This Visual Studio Code Extension package provides code snippets for the [Stand Lua API](https://stand.gg/help/lua-api-documentation).

 ### How to install?